 In this blog post, I’ll share my favourite tips to save time in everyday life.
 We’ll look at some creative and simple ways to help you cut corners in your daily routine.
 Working on similar tasks in batches, prepping for the next day before you leave work, and planning your meals and outfits are just some of the ways you can stay more organised and shake that hamster-wheel feeling.

 Ready to make the most of your time?
 Implementing some or all of these time-saving tips can help you make the most of your day.
 I’ve bucketed the tips in Home and Work sections, but you might find there’s a lot of overlap.
-Pick and adapt the tips to save time that work best for you!
+Pick and adapt the tips that work best for you!

-Tips to Save Time at Home
+Saving Time at Home

 Everybody has their own personal cheat sheet for saving a bit of time at home.
 Here are the tips to save time that I find most helpful in my own household.

 Meal prepping is a great way to save time in the kitchen.
 Prepare meals in advance, and you’ll always have something ready on those nights when you don’t feel like cooking after a crazy long day.

 There are several ways you could tackle meal prepping.
 Some folks like to do all their cooking for a whole week on Sunday afternoon.
 Others prefer batch prepping a single type of meal such as chili.
 If you’re new to meal prepping, there’s a beginners’ guide on the Meal Prep Manual you might find helpful.

 Here are just a few ideas that can help you save time cooking: